Braw Bagpipe Tuner

 Google and Apple do not let you move purchases to a different account with them.

-However, there is a work around available on both stores by using Family Sharing, see below.
+There is a work around available on both stores by using Family Sharing, see below.

 Can I share my purchase with my Family?